 How to integrate pywws with various weather services¶

 This guide gives brief instructions on how to use pywws with some other weather services and software.
-It is not comprehensive, and most services are covered in more detail elsewhere.
+It is not comprehensive, and some services (such as Twitter) are covered in more detail elsewhere.

 YoWindow is a weather display widget that can display data from an internet source, or from your weather station.
 To display data from your station pywws needs to write to a local file, typically every 48 seconds when new data is received.
 This is easy to do: